 A problem that is tough to chew on

 Friendly fraud already accounts for between 60 percent and 80 percent of merchant chargebacks, according to recent research.
-And, the food and beverage industry is more vulnerable because they are less equipped to recoup losses.
+And, the food and beverage industry is more vulnerable because it is less equipped to recoup losses.
 Many restaurants and delivery services may not even realize for some time they are a victim of friendly fraud because the chargeback amount for a food order is typically low.

 Sometimes, it can simply be a misunderstanding, said Stuppy.

 “Friendly fraud doesn’t just occur when someone is looking to keep an item without paying for it—often friendly fraud is actually accidental,” he said “Maybe a consumer received their food delivery and it was cold, or late, or something else was wrong, and instead of getting refund from the restaurant, they initiated a chargeback.”

 Stuppy also notes that, as many brick-and-mortar restaurants deal with digital transactions for the first time, they may not have a system prepared for refunds or disputes, which can also result in friendly fraud chargebacks.

 “With more companies looking to models like mobile-order ahead and Buy Online, Pick Up in Store (BOPIS), there is an uptick in companies looking to both prevent fraud and to deliver smooth customer experiences,” said Stuppy.
 “Tackling fraud can be difficult because it’s hard to identify and distinguish between criminal fraud, friendly fraud, and legitimate disputes.
 Reducing criminal fraud is a necessary first step in order to isolate and address friendly fraud, since they are often classified under the same reason codes.”